ABHIRAM3046/Movie-Backend/README.md

 # Movie Management System with Reviews 🎬

-A Spring Boot + MongoDB backend for managing movies.
+A ReactJs + Spring Boot + MongoDB backend for managing movies.
 This project exposes REST APIs for CRUD operations on movies.

 ## Features